ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 the lcd display on the btwin elops 920 e

-It is conveniently located next to the left hand side handlebar grip, so the controls are easy to adjust on the move.
+It is conveniently located next to the left-hand side handlebar grip, so the controls are easy to adjust on the move.

 Battery

-The 36v 11.6ah (417Wh) rack mounted battery uses high quality Samsung cells, and should give a realistic range of anywhere between 30 – 50 miles, depending on rider weight, and the power level used.
+The 36v 11.6ah (417Wh) rack-mounted battery uses high-quality Samsung cells and should give a realistic range of anywhere between 30 – 50 miles, depending on rider weight, and the power level used.

 the 36v 11.6ah rack battery fitted to the btwin elops 920 e

 There have been some customer reports of loose battery connections causing temporary interruption of power.
-These maybe isolated incidents, as my friend has not had any of these issues at the time of writing.
+These may be isolated incidents, as my friend has not had any of these issues at the time of writing.

 Bike Components